top of page

 The Boulder City/Hoover Dam Museum tells the story of the men and women who braved the desolation of the southern Nevada desert to build Hoover Dam and settle Boulder City.
-Their's is a story of American ambition, vision and grit.
+Theirs is a story of American ambition, vision, and grit.
 Built during the Great Depression and as the Dust Bowl ravaged the American heartland, the engineering and construction marvel that is Hoover Dam also served as a beacon of hope -- signaling a brighter future.

-Open FREE to the public daily:
+Open FREE to the Public Daily

 7 a.m. to 7 p.m.